code-with-amitk/Code-examples/System-Design/Concepts/AWS/Storage/Block/EBS/README.md

 - [Backup](#bu)

 ### EBS
-- This is persistent/permanent block level storage volumes(ie hard disks) & can be attached to EC2 instances.
+This is solid state persistent/permanent block level storage volumes(ie hard disks) & can be attached to EC2 instances.

 <a name=bu></a>
 #### Backup of Data (called snapshot)